dawid-sz/portfolio/README.md

 - Language skills listed with bar
 - Short description about me
 - On contact page a contact form were added with the first design

+Update 22.07.2022
+- Animation of the text deleted
+- Glass effect added to the "About Me" section
+- Navbar style changed
+- Code adjusted for the navbar